yekm/smdedup/README.md

 ## smdedup
-Not that suckless file deduplication utility
+Not that suckless file deduplication utility.

+Because of the tiny amount of time dedicated to this project I am not consider it as a good example of good-code, neither should anyone.

 ## Thanks to
 * C++17